strategineer/personal-website/content/blog/2025-01-23/index.md

 <!--more-->

-I ran the Maze of the Blue Medusa megadungeon module using the Shadowdark RPG rules through the Foundry virtual tabletop over the course of 4 months between September 2024 and January 2025.
+I ran the Maze of the Blue Medusa megadungeon using the Shadowdark RPG rules through the Foundry virtual tabletop over the course of 4 months between September 2024 and January 2025.

 Now, I'll go over the lessons learned about each of these parts separately and then cover the insights gained from combining them all together for the campaign.